WillMarceau/410-Assignment-2/README.md

    #### Unlocking Door Changes Particles (Kylie)
   - As the door is unlocked, particles change from white to quick red and then fizzle out, indicating the lock is removed and the door is ready to open.
     #### Trapping Ghost in Urn (Will)
-  - As a ghost is being trapped in an urn, a purple glow emits from John Lemons' hand.
-Further, once the ghost is in the urn that's left on the ground, this urn emits small purple particles into the air.
+  - As a ghost is being trapped in an urn, a purple glow emits from the Urn.
+Further, once the ghost is in the urn that's left on the ground, this urn emits small purple particles into the air indicating that the ghost has been captured.

 4. ## Sound:
    #### Picking Up Key (Kylie)